CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

        │    └──jne     1d0
 ```

-Very similar to our clamp benchmark with raw pointers and a for-loop with `-O1` optimizations enabled!
+Very similar to our clamp benchmark with raw pointers and a for-loop when `-O1` optimizations are enabled!
 Let's measure the performance:

 ```
 ------------------------------------------------------------------------